zephyrproject-rtos/zephyr/doc/application/application.rst

 .. _application_debugging:
 .. _custom_board_definition:

-Custom Board Definition
+Custom Board and SOC Definitions
-***********************
+********************************

-In cases where the board or platform you are developing for is not yet supported by Zephyr, you can add the board definition to your application and build for this board without having to add it to the Zephyr tree.
+In cases where the board or platform you are developing for is not yet supported by Zephyr, you can add the board and SOC definition to your application and build for this board or SOC without having to add them to the Zephyr tree.

-The structure needed to support out-of-tree board development is similar to how boards are maintained in the Zephyr tree.
-By using this structure, it will be much easier to upstream your board work into the Zephyr tree after your initial development is done.
+The structure needed to support out-of-tree board and SOC development is similar to how boards and SOCs are maintained in the Zephyr tree.
+By using this structure, it will be much easier to upstream your platform related work into the Zephyr tree after your initial development is done.

-Add the custom board to your application using the following structure:
+Add the custom board to your application or a dedicated repository using the following structure:

 .. code-block:: console

    boards/
+   soc/
    CMakeLists.txt
    prj.conf
    README.rst